MediBoss/Algorithms/README.md

 #### Programmer : Medi W. Assumani
 ## Overview :
 </br>
-This repo a collection of core CS algorithms and their time complexities to sharpen my critical thinking skills.
+This repo a collection of core Computer Science algorithms and their time complexities to sharpen my critical thinking skills.
 I implement them using my main programming languages(Java,Swift, Python,and C++).This main purpose of this repo is to study and practice.

 ## Contents : </br>